JLucasOR/SVGWiz/index.md

 <h2>Sample Output</h2>
 <div style="margin: auto; width:90%; height: 0; padding-top: 48%; position: relative;"><iframe style=" position: absolute; top: 0; left: 0; width: 100%; height: 100%;" src="Fabaceae_AInteractive.svg" frameborder="0" allowfullscreen></iframe></div>
 <h2>Wiz your SVG</h2>
 <p> To apply descriptions to an individual svg, prepare a csv with layer names in the first column and descriptions in the second.
-If you are using an area for your description text outside of your svg, give it the ID [filename]Desc and the attribute aria-live="assertive".
-For Example, a file named Fabaceae_A.svg would require a description area with the attributes ID="Fabaceae_ADesc" aria-live="assertive". </p>
+If you are using an area for your description text outside of your svg, give it the ID [filename]Desc.
+For Example, a file named Fabaceae_A.svg would require a description area with the ID "Fabaceae_ADesc"</p>
 <label for="Upload">Select an SVG</label>
 <input accept=".svg" type="file" name="Upload" id="Upload" />
 <label for="UpCSV">Add a CSV</label>